data-validation

 But after validation, you will get back the object with typescript type inference both at runtime and compile time, offering great dx.

-z.infer<typeof someSchema>: a custom generic typing that zod provides to extract the base type that a schema describes.schema.parse(value): parses the value and returns it if it passes, throws an error if it does not fit the schema.schema.safeParse(value): returns asuccessproperty you can access that tells you whether or not the obejct you passed in fit the schema.
+z.infer<typeof someSchema>: a custom generic typing that zod provides to extract the base type that a schema describes, reducing code duplication.schema.parse(value): parses the value and returns it if it passes, throws an error if it does not fit the schema.schema.safeParse(value): returns asuccessproperty you can access that tells you whether or not the obejct you passed in fit the schema.

 We can generalize this pattern for any schema using generics